berdikhanova/undergraduate-thesis/README.md

 ### Results
 The results from all three methods (DID, SC, SDID) show no impact of the program on student UNT scores (coefficients 0.04, 0.03, respectively).
 The sensitivity analyses showed the model’s sensitivity to covariates.
 ### Limitations
-Due to inconsistency in data reporting, many other educational programs initiated by the government simultaneously, and possible lagged effects of the policy, the study only lays the foundation for further analyses for impact evaluation.
-It will benefit from using scores from international examinations after sufficient time has passed.
+Due to inconsistency in data reporting, numerous other educational programs initiated by the government simultaneously, and possible lagged effects of the policy, the current study only lays the foundation for further analyses for impact evaluation.
+Future studies will significantly benefit from using scores from international examinations after sufficient time has passed.

 ## Repository Structure